-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 But photographing them is not easy.
 A real challenge, even...

 We met two species during our dives at Weda.

 The one that has pink or orange bumps, which serve as camouflage in the gorgonians of identical color, is a seahorse bargibanti.
 The little yellow with a bald head answers to the sweet name of Denise.

 Second concern: the little seahorses do not like to be photographed at all.